56 Pegasi

-56 Pegasi is a binary star system in the northern constellation of Pegasus.
+56 Pegasi is a triple star system in the northern constellation of Pegasus.
 It is visible to the naked eye with a combined apparent visual magnitude of 4.74.
-The system is approximately 590 light years away from the Sun based on parallax, but is drifting closer with a radial velocity of −28 km/s.
+The system is approximately 630 light years away from the Sun based on parallax, but is drifting closer with a radial velocity of −28 km/s.
 It is listed as a member of the Wolf 630 moving group.